 Wayfaring – A Jaunt Along The Camino de Santiago

 This film follows Scott “Squatch” Herriott, an Appalachian and Pacific Crest Trail veteran, on the Camino Francés in the spring of 2013.
 He interviews pilgrims, albergue owners, hospitaleros (volunteers of the Camino), and a few locals who like to flirt with young peregrinas.
 Read Film Review.

 Another good documentary, El Camino a Santiago, follows Paulo Coelho’s return to Spain.
 The Camino is a special place for the author, for it was during his Camino that he realized his dream was to become a writer.
 There are a few surprises – his wife’s art and his decision about Cebrero, for example.
 There is also an epic version of Paulo singing Frank Sinatra’s song “My Way.”
 I stumbled upon this on DVD in my local library, but the full 42 minute video is on YouTube.

-There are more Camino films coming out soon on DVD soon, such as Looking For Infinity: El Camino, Phil’s Camino and I’ll Push You.
+There are more Camino films coming out soon on DVD soon, such as I’ll Push You.
 To get updates of new film releases and screenings, follow my blog.
-For those who are curious to dig a little deeper, my YouTube channel has playlists for must-see films, inspirational videos, Camino tips and gear reviews.
+For those who are curious, my YouTube channel has playlists for must-see films, inspirational videos, Camino tips and gear reviews.

 Videos I produced:

 Follow my YouTube channel to be notified of more videos.

 If you have Camino films or videos to recommend, please use the comments section below or email me.